Puquios/bookclub-foundry/README.md

+# Bookstore

+# Status
+work in progress.
+Currently checking in v1.0

+# Overview
 To get started with using Globalization service you need to fork this project and change the credentials in the pom.xml file to your own credentials.